Curtin pram friendly walk directions

 Playgrounds - Before the Dunstan Street underpass, behind the Scout Hall

-Photo Gallery - See more photos taken on this walk
+Photo Gallery - See photos taken on the Curtin pram friendly walk

 Note - All our dog walks assume you are a responsible dog owner with an obedient and well-socialised dog.
 If walking with a pram, you'll need to venture at least 10 metres off the paved paths to let your dog take advantage of the off leash opportunities described below.
 See our Important Stuff page before starting any of our walks.